zestia/animation-utils/README.md

 // Wait for a specific transition to end await waitForAnimation(myElement, { transitionProperty: 'margin-left' });

-// Wait for a specific animations to finish in a child element await waitForAnimation(element, { subtree: true, animationName: 'move' });
+// Wait for a specific animation to finish in a child element await waitForAnimation(element, { subtree: true, animationName: 'move' });
 ```